How to Prepare Your Toddler for Preschool: A Step-by-Step Guide

 - Talk to your child’s teacher regularly to stay updated on their progress and address any concerns.

-4. Prepare for Emotional Changes in Toddlers
+4. Prepare for Toddlers’s Emotional Changes

 Preparing your toddler for preschool involves understanding their emotional state.
 Here’s a look at some common emotional shifts and how you can help your little one navigate them.